lillallol/md-in-place/README.md

     <!--#endregion keyword-->
     ```

-    the injected file is wrapped in markdown code block with the same extension as the injected file extension.
+    the injected file is wrapped in markdown code block (the one with the three back ticks) with the same extension as the injected file extension.
+Adding more exclamation marks will add more back ticks.
+This is something useful when the injected file is a markdown file with code blocks.

 ### Links with relative paths

 If any markdown or html link has relative path, the program will throw error.
+The idea behind that is that relative links will not work for both npm and and github.

 ### More on special comments